Renty Taylor: Personal life

-Renty Taylor had two known children: a daughter named Delia Taylor and a son named Renty Thompson (1850–1945) who was sold to a different slave owner in 1860.
+Renty Taylor had two known children: a daughter named Delia Taylor and a son named Renty Thompson (1850–1945).
+He was possibly also the father of Hector, Caesar, Molly, and July, and his wife was probably Eady.

+Delia Taylor was first listed in the 1834 evaluation of Thomas Taylor's estate where enslavers assigned her a monetary value of $250, while Renty Thompson was sold to a different slave owner in 1860.

 Lawsuit

 In 2019, Taylor's descendants sued Harvard for the return of the images and unspecified damages.
 The lawsuit was supported by forty-three living descendants of Louis Agassiz, they wrote a letter of support that read in part "For Harvard to give the daguerreotypes to Ms. Lanier and her family would begin to make amends for its use of the photos as exhibits for the white supremacist theory Agassiz espoused”, and that everyone must evaluate fully "his role in promoting a pseudoscientific justification for white supremacy."
 Asked what she would do with the images if she won the case, Tamara Lanier, Renty Taylor's great-great-great-granddaughter stated: "I know that this is something that should be in the public domain, and Harvard should not be profiting from the use of these images, and beyond that, it's a matter of dignity and restoring the dignity to Renty."

 Lanier v.
 Harvard was dismissed in 2021, on multiple grounds, including the common law principle that the subject of a photograph holds no property rights in the photo.
 Lanier appealed shortly afterwards.

 In May 2025, Harvard agreed to give the daguerrotypes to the International African American Museum in South Carolina.
 Ms. Lanier was paid an undisclosed sum of money as part of her lawsuit.
 Despite the undisclosed monetary settlement, Harvard maintains its position that Ms. Lanier has not proven her genealogical connection to Renty Taylor.
+The photographs were finally transferred to the International African American Museum on 11 March 2026.